Fiedler01/content/files/en-us/learn/javascript/first_steps/variables/index.md

 ## What is a variable?

-A variable is a container for a value, like a number we might use in a sum, or a string that we might use as part of a sentence.
+A variable is a container for a value, such as a number we might use to compute a sum, or a string that we might use to compose a sentence to display to the user.

 ### Variable example